SalOrak/dotfiles/README.md

 # dotfiles

 Automatic installation of apps and configuration files onto the filesystem.
-It only works on Linux systems preferably on apt-based.
+It only works on POSIX (tested on macOS and Debian) systems.

 ## Usage